 Overview of Arcata's Natural Resources.
-Collectively, Arcata's natural resources ~~constitute are~~ a significant component of the community.
-The forested hillsides, including the ~~community Arcata Community Forest and Jacoby Creek forests~~, the Arcata Bottom, baylands, tidelands, creeks, ~~sloughs~~ and wetlands are ~~features of the defining~~ natural ecosystem ~~features~~, ~~which is~~ ~~They are~~ as much a part of the community as homes, businesses, and schools.
+Collectively, Arcata's natural resources constitute a significant component of the community.
+The forested hillsides, including the community forest, the Arcata Bottom, baylands, tidelands, creeks and wetlands are features of the natural ecosystem, which is as much a part of the community as homes, businesses, and schools.
 Goals and policies for conserving, enhancing, and managing the City's natural systems and features are critical ingredients of the General Plan.